 When was it first used?: 2004

-Designed by the famous German weapons manufacturer Heckler and Koch, the HK 416 is one of the best rifles in the world.
+Designed by the famous German weapons manufacturer Heckler and Koch, the HK 416 is widely considered one of the best rifles in the world.
 Whilst it looks ostensibly similar to the American M4, it uses a short-stroke gas piston action and can fire around 900 rounds per minute.

 It fires the standard NATO 5.56 mm round.